ethereum-optimism/optimism/specs/deposits.md

 1. They are derived from Layer 1 blocks, and must be included as part of the protocol.
 2. They do not include signature validation (see [User-Deposited Transactions][user-deposited] for the rationale).
+3. They buy their L2 gas on L1 and, as such, the L2 gas is not refundable.

-We define a new [EIP-2718] compatible transaction type with the prefix `0x7E`, and the following fields (rlp encoded in the order they appear here):
+We define a new [EIP-2718] compatible transaction type with the prefix `0x7E`, and then a versioned byte sequence.
+The first version has `0x00` as the version byte and then as the following fields (rlp encoded in the order they appear here):

 [EIP-2718]: https://eips.ethereum.org/EIPS/eip-2718